-Placements at the March ConferenceApproximately 80 percent of the requests for exchange for any part of the subsequent academic year are negotiated at the annual National Student Exchange conference held the first week of March.
+Priority Placements: March ConferenceApproximately 80 percent of the requests for exchange for any part of the subsequent academic year are negotiated at the Annual Placement Conference held the first week of March.
 Prior to the conference, each NSE coordinator will have made eligibility decisions on their outgoing applicants and entered them into a placement database.

-Your coordinator has placement history and individual campus placement statistics to assist you in making campus selections that will provide the best probability for placement at your preferred choices.
+Your home campus coordinator has history of placements including individual campus placement statistics to assist you in making campus selections that will provide the best probability for placement at your preferred choices.
 To improve the probability for placement, you are advised to select at least three campus choices.
-Choosing at least one open campus (will accept all qualified applicants) on the payment plan on which you can participate should ensure a placement.
+Choosing at least one open campus (will accept all qualified applicants) using the payment plan (A or B) on which you can participate should ensure a placement.

-If none of your campus choices can accept you, you can work with your home NSE coordinator to explore placement at a campus remaining open after the conference.
+If none of your campus choices can accept you at the March conference, you can work with your home NSE coordinator to explore placement at a campus remaining open after the conference.

-Post-conference incoming placements are also governed by the availability of such placements at member campuses which is greatly reduced after the March conference.
+Post-conference placements are governed by the availability of such placements at member campuses which is greatly reduced after the March conference.
 Approximately one-half of the NSE member colleges and universities remain open for additional incoming placements at the end of the March conference.
 Your home NSE coordinator will have a list of campuses that will accept post-conference placements.
-As before, you will want to ensure that the campus you select meets your academic, financial, and personal needs prior to your coordinator requesting a placement on your behalf.
+Make sure that the campus you select meets your academic, financial, and personal needs prior to your coordinator requesting a placement on your behalf.

 The willingness to accept applications for outgoing post-conference placements and/or the ability to accept incoming post-conference placements are campus-specific decisions with campus-specific deadlines.
 There is no uniformity in these deadlines.
 Your home campus coordinator has access to information about availability and deadlines of NSE members.